amperity/amperity-docs/shared/terms.rst

 .. term-walmart-connect-start

 Walmart Connect is an advertising platform that allows brands to reach shoppers across Walmart's digital and physical stores.
-Send audiences to the Walmart demand-side platform to reach audiences at Walmart.
+Send audiences to the Walmart demand-side platform to reach Walmart customers online and in-store.

 .. term-walmart-connect-end